apache/logging-flume/flume-ng-doc/sphinx/FlumeUserGuide.rst

 The events are stored in a persistent storage that's backed by a database.
 The JDBC channel currently supports embedded Derby.
-This is a durable channel that's ideal for the flows where recoverability is important.
+This is a durable channel that's ideal for flows where recoverability is important.
 Required properties are in **bold**.

 ==========================  ====================================  =================================================